 Humans aren’t the only ones to enjoy the pleasure of this skin conditioner.
 My dog-nephew Harley, enjoys the dog paw balm I made for him.
 It protects and soothes his pads during the cold Winter months.

-And don’t even get me started on the cracked heel cream – that I use all Winter.
-The jar sits right beside the bed!
 Rub some on those cracked heels at bed time – put on a pair of socks.
 Just a few applications can make a difference.
 This is a rather heavy formula – it has a bit job to do.